To much dismay I was meant to be in New Zealand right now! Seeing my friends!

 As I type I'm on a very nice set of Dolch keycaps with DSS tooling from Signature Plastics.
 Thankfully after all the buying up of last month, all my keycaps and keyboard bits came in weeks later when I needed the pick-me-up of nice things.

 Australia has lifted its lock-down in increments.
 Some of the things are still closed, like gyms (boo) but coffee shops should be opening soon, and kids will be all back at school after the Queens Birthday in June.
-Obviously all this is going to be conditional on the Rona not coming back for Round 2, Electric Boogaloo.

 Also, another damn year is halfway done without me publishing a short story.
 I have to pull my finger out for that.